Knowing that your website appears in search results for the keywords you target is great.

 The Landing Pages Visibility report in AWR is focusing on URLs, their performance and visibility, and lets you match landing pages with their targeted keywords, see what pages from your competitors’ websites are ranking for each term, track performance progress and lots more.

 If you’re reading this article, you’re probably interested in tracking performance for your URLs in SERPs, so please bear with me through the next couple of pages.
 I’ll walk you through AWR’s workflow on tracking and improving landing page performance in organic search.

-- An actionable approach on Google algo shifts
+- Take an actionable approach on Google algo shifts

 Seconds after you’ve accessed the new report, your sight will be drawn by the individual progress charts each URL has next to it.
 There’s nothing that says progress better than a chart line going up, right?!

-Next of, you’ll want to start looking more closely and analyze more of the data this report brings.
+Next, you’ll want to start adding more data to your page analysis.
 As most reports in AWR, Landing Pages Visibility gathers metrics from various sources, and while only a few are visible by default, you can always find the complete list in the top-left column selector drop-down and choose whatever is relevant to you at the moment.